Roobyx/awesome-game-design/README.md

 # Awesome Game design list
 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-A list of publicly available Game design documents that I have found in the past years.
+A list of publicly available Game design documents that I have found interesting.
+(Ok... the list is slowly evolving.
+The main focus will still be game design materials, but will also include additional cool tools ath the end)

 I do not own any of these documents.
 If there are any copyrighted materials, they belong to the original authors.